isanidhya/Personal-Blog-using-Python/README.md

    - Activate the virtual environment.

 2. **Install Dependencies**:
-   - Install required Python packages using `pip install -r requirements.txt`.
+   - Install required Python packages using `pip install`.

 3. **Database Setup**:
    - The SQLite database will be created automatically when the application runs.